Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • To disseminate and arouse interest in historical information;

-• To cooperate with other state historical societies and the state Department of Archives and History to make HAHS materials available to the public.
+• To cooperate with other state historical societies and the Mississippi Department of Archives and History to make HAHS materials available to the public.

 The Museum